terabin/Gemini/README.md

 it toggles menu bar.
 As it should not.
 Workaround: disable "Auto-hide menu-bar."
 - When deleting a script with under-scripts, if you choose not to delete under-scripts, it will throw a NullReferenceExeption.
 Somewhat critical bug.
+- When moving a script with scripts under itself, under another script, you must hide and show the other script to see all the scripts...

 ## Features